 - Factors that can impact nutrition after brain injury

 Brains use approximately 20% of the daily calories consumed.
-When someone sustains a brain injury, they need to be eating enough calories to help the brain function well .
+When someone sustains a brain injury, they need to be eating enough calories to help the brain function well, especially in the first few days after injury .
 Good nutrition will be important for the rest of their life.

 In addition to getting enough calories, it is important to also get the specific nutrients that will help their brain recover and function.
 Brains need amino acids, protein, omega 3 fats, vitamins and minerals, and many other nutrients.